 Tuition waivers do not ordinarily apply to non-credit courses, although exceptions can be made for University System employees and for senior citizens.
 Each university campus retains the right to designate those non-credit courses to which tuition waivers will not apply.

 For a complete listing and detailed description of all of the waivers available at UMA, please see the Annual Report of Student Financial Aid.
-Copies are available in the financial aid office in Robinson Hall.
+Copies are available in the Student Financial Services Office located in the Randall Student Center.

 Types of Waivers

 For qualified and eligible Native Americans.
 Covers tuition and mandatory fees.
-Program details are available from the Native American Program Coordinator, Sherry McCollett, via email or by phone at 207 621-3141.
+Program details are available from the Native American Program Coordinator, Angela Gardner, via email or by phone at 207 621-3185.

 For persons over sixty-five years of age who wish to register for undergraduate courses on a credit or non-credit basis.
 Applicants must establish financial need and enrollment will be subject to space availability.
 Contact the UMA Registrar’s Office.

 Encourages students whose presence would enhance the University experience for all students.
 Recipients may be gifted scholars, accomplished artists, outstanding athletes, or from groups significantly under-represented at a university.

 For eligible members of the USS Maine’s crew, their spouses, and dependent children, limited to the initial crew and those assigned to the ship within one year of its commissioning.